Roadgeek

-A roadgeek (from road + geek) is an individual involved in "roadgeeking" or "road enthusiasm"—an interest in roads, and especially going on road trips, as a hobby.
-A person with such an interest is also referred to as a road enthusiast, road buff, roadfan or Roads Scholar, the latter being a play on the term Rhodes Scholar.
+A roadgeek (from road + geek) is a person involved in "roadgeeking" or "road enthusiasm", an enthusiasm for roads, fond of road trips as a hobby.
+One may also be called a road enthusiast, road buff, roadfan or Roads Scholar, the latter a play on "Rhodes Scholar".

 Interest

 Roadgeeks view their interest as an appreciation of engineering and planning feats:

-However roadgeeks are not necessarily interested in motor vehicles; there may also be an interest in cartography and map design.
+Roadgeeks are not necessarily interested in motor vehicles; there may also be an interest in cartography and map design.
 Enthusiasts may focus on a single activity related to roads, such as driving the full length of a highway (known as 'clinching') or researching the history, planning and quirks of a particular road or national highway system.
 Sometimes, road geeks are called "highway historians" for the knowledge and interests.